dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Optional data

-When decoding data some items required for a particular function the consumer wishes to perform may be missing.
+When decoding C-DNS data some of the items required for a particular function that the consumer wishes to perform may be missing.
 Consumers should consider providing configurable default values to be used in place of the missing values in their output.